United Nations High Commissioner for Refugees (UNHCR*)* **

 • Knowledge of and/or preparedness to become familiar with and abide by UNHCR’s principles, code of conduct and humanitarian goals - required.

-• Ability to conduct assessments and identify protection risks of individuals and groups - required;
+• ability to conduct assessments and identify protection risks of individuals and groups - desirable;

 Interested and qualified persons can view and apply for the position on the UNHCR Jobs Portal through the following link:

-Please quote Reference: IICA/KEN/NBI/21/001.
+Please quote Reference: IICA/KEN/NBI/21/002.
 Applications received via other means or after the deadline will not be accepted.